SoK: On the Survivability of Backdoor Attacks on Unconstrained Face Recognition Systems: Introduction

-\item We show that each \ac{dnn} in a \acl{frs} is vulnerable, performing a system-level study on the impact of backdoored face detectors, antispoofers, and feature extractors across 20 pipeline configurations and 15 attack scenarios.
-We highlight that extractors are not always the most advantageous target and that \acl{a2o} attacks can succeed by targeting other models.
+\item We perform the first system-level study on the impact of a \textit{single} backdoored face detector, antispoofer, and feature extractor model, measuring their effects across 20 pipeline configurations and 15 \acl{ba} scenarios.
+By showing that each \ac{dnn} in a \ac{frs} is vulnerable, we stress that face feature extractors are not always the best target: holistic \acl{a2o} attacks can succeed by targeting other models.